 Getting out and around - Although you may move slower than normal, you will be able to move around almost as well as you did prior to coming to hospital.
+We encourage you to get dressed in your own clothes.

 Washing - You will be able to shower independently.